GoogleChrome/developer.chrome.com/site/en/blog/third-party-cookie-deprecation-trial/index.md

 ## Frequently Asked Questions

-1. What if I have questions about the [disconnect.me](http://disconnect.me) list?
+1. What if I have questions about the [Disconnect.me](http://disconnect.me) list?
-    * Contact Disconnect at [support@disconnect.me](mailto:support@disconnect.me) as we do not manage the [disconnect.me](http://disconnect.me) list.
+    * Contact Disconnect at [support@disconnect.me](mailto:support@disconnect.me) as we do not manage the Disconnect list.
 For more information, see their [tracker protection page](https://disconnect.me/trackerprotection).
 2. Can I register for the deprecation trial if my domain is used for both advertising and non-advertising purposes?
     * Third-party embeds and services used for advertising are not eligible for the deprecation trial, for the reasons explained in this blog above.
 This includes advertising-related domains that are also used for non-advertising purposes.
 For more information please see the [Eligibility criteria and review process](#eligibility-criteria-and-review-process) section above.
 3. Will sites be able to see which one of their partners have enrolled in the deprecation trial?
 Will they be able to limit the registration across their partners?